-- From your Campaigns tab, click on the name of the campaign that you want to work with.
+- Click the name of the campaign that you want to work with.

-- Choose Manual CPC bidding from the drop-down, and select the Enable Enhanced CPC option.
+- Select Manual CPC from the drop-down menu, and select the Enable Enhanced CPC option.

-- When you choose ECPC, AdWords automatically sets your ad rotation setting to "optimise for conversions", even if it's currently set to "optimise for clicks".
+- When you choose ECPC, Google Ads automatically sets your ad rotation setting to 'Optimise', even if it's currently set to 'Do not optimise'.

 Cross-device conversions from Display Network, Video, Search and Shopping campaigns are included by default.